dolthub/docs/content/guides/json.md

 +----+----------------------------------+
 ```

-NOTE: I needed to backtick the quotes to make it work in bash
+NOTE: I needed to escape the double quotes to make it work in bash

 5. use JSON_EXTRACT to read individual values